chsasank/llama.lisp/docs/dev/optimizer.md

 Besides, the pattern matcher used so far was not good enough anymore.
 So I moved the code to more improved pattern matcher from Chapter 6.

+Algorithm for normalization is iterate until convergence paradigm I have seen shown in CS6120 course[4]

 ### Recursive rules

 Any rule I wrote can be matched in any part of subtree.